 Please do not underestimate the process and keep in mind that you will not be able to study in Germany without a valid visa.

 Visa processing times can take several months so you should apply as early as possible.
 Please consider that there might be a considerable waiting period for an appointment (4 to 6 weeks) and a processing period of additional 4 to 8 weeks.
 We recommend that you contact your German Embassy at least 3 months before the semester starts.

 In order to be able to apply for a study visa, you need an acceptance letter from a Germany university.
 The other documents that are required to obtain such a study visa include a valid passport, a current photo, proof of financial support as well as some additional application documents.
 Bear in mind that visa rules and regulations can differ considerably from country to country.
 Therefore, it is crucial that you contact the German Embassy in your home country.

 When you receive your visa, you will notice that it is only valid for 90 days.
 This is not a mistake and no reason to worry.
 This visa is an entry visa and has to be converted into a German residence permit at the Alien’s Office Berlin after your arrival in Berlin.
-For more information about the German residence permit application, please click here.
+For more information about the German residence permit application in Berlin, please click here.

 If you are invited as a guest lecturer to our university and you do not have the citizenship of the European Union, of an EEA state or of Switzerland, you must apply for a national (D) visa at the German Embassy in your home country BEFORE you come to Germany.
 You may not enter Germany with a Schengen (C) tourist visa.
 Please check with the respective German Embassy or Consulate in your home country about the requirements and application procedure.
 The decision on a visa application may take several weeks.
 Applications should therefore be submitted in due time before the beginning of your stay.